mariamaradou/Chatterbox/README.md

 To run:

-- from terminal go to directory
+- from terminal

+-go to directory

 -npm install

 -nodemon app.js

 Enjoy!